Akos24/book-notes-api/README.md

 * In the example .env file switch the example data with your PostgreSQL data
 * More instructions in the .env file
 Step 4 - Setup Node
-* Visit the official Node.js website.
+* Visit the official Node.js website - https://nodejs.org/en.
 * Download the LTS (Long Term Support) version for your operating system.
 * Follow the installation instructions provided by the installer.
 * Use the terminal, and cd into the main folder of this project.